-A survey was conducted of 500+ people on who they admired for their speaking skills.
+A survey was conducted of 500+ people who they admired for their speaking skills.
 77% said they admired someone other than a colleague or family member.
-Others noted those that exude leader communication skills.
+Others noted those that exude leadership communication skills.
 Of this, the person who was most frequently named (55 people) was Former President Barack Obama.

 Barack Obama is an American politician and attorney who served as the first African-American and 44th President of the United States.
 We have included him on our "Best Public Speakers" list because of his vocal presence, eye contact, and gestures.

 We reviewed video highlights of Former President Barack Obama's final speech as president.
 He summarizes his accomplishments, emphasizes the need to listen to opposing viewpoints, celebrates his family, and reminds the audience to continue to participate in democracy.

 Vocal Presence: Obama is known for his low-pitched, slow-paced vocal style full of impactful pauses.
 When he is more assertive, he commands listeners with his directness (1:20).
 However, when he needs to draw his listeners into important moments, he momentarily transitions into a consultative style.
 This is characterized by a softer, quieter voice (1:14, 1:28-1:39, 4:09).
 Finally, for those crescendo moments like at the end, he becomes more motivational (4:11-4:17).

 Eye Contact: Obama uses eye contact to make the whole audience feel included.
 Rather than unconsciously scanning the room, he directs his eyes to various sections within the space and stays there through an entire thought (0:11- 1:11).
 His eyes also help to show his vulnerability.
 We see him wipe away tears while speaking about his wife and children (2:30-2:59).
 This makes a large room of thousands of people feel like an intimate room of friends.